cesc1989/backend-handbook/manuscript/02-dependencies/06-redis.md

 service redis_6379 restart
 ```

-then run the instructions in the file
+To save the file press `CTRL + O` and then to exit press `CTRL + X`, then run the instructions in the file

 ```bash
 $ sudo bash install_redis.sh
 ```

 and wait for redis to be installed on your machine.

+> **NOTE**
+> this way of install is called _from source_ and the main difference between this and installing from `apt-get` is getting up to date packages.
+Sometimes the apt packages are really outdated.

 #### Docs